Building a Strong Foundation in Ethics

-The College requires all undergraduate students to take BUS 220 “Ethics in Contemporary Organizations,” where they learn to examine and apply ethical principles that are fundamental to managing organizations of all sizes.
+The College requires all undergraduate business major and minor students to take BUS 220 “Ethics in Contemporary Organizations,” where they learn to examine and apply ethical principles that are fundamental to managing organizations of all sizes.
 The course is open to all undergraduate students at CSU and is part of the All-University Core Curriculum (AUCC), which helps students refine their academic skills and expand their knowledge base.
 Undergraduates also discuss and engage with ethical issues in several of the College’s business courses.

 MBA students can choose from several electives in ethics that teach them to make principle-based decisions in difficult situations they will face—and may have already faced—in their careers.

 The Daniels Fund Ethics Initiative provides fellowships to faculty members who commit to developing coursework that actively engages students in principle-based education.
 The 2019-2020 Daniels Fund Ethics Initiative Fellows are: